 role in constantly modifying the canine form in order to meet the demands of an

 years ago, Man began to tinker with the wolf as evidenced by the oldest

-man's first friend and hunting companion developed into one that rarely hunts
+"Over time" man's first friend and hunting companion evolved into one that rarely hunts

 for food or depends on fitting in to its surroundings.
 Since man learned how to